-To be considered for any type of financial aid handled by the Financial Aid Office, a student must submit an acceptable form of needs analysis to the Financial Aid Office.
+To be considered for any type of financial aid handled by the Financial Aid Office, a student must submit the Free Application for Federal Student Aid (FAFSA) to the Financial Aid Office.

 - A student must be a U.S. citizen or a permanent resident. - A student must be enrolled in an approved program of study at VGCC. - A student must not be in default on a Guaranteed Student Loan or owe a refund on any of Title IV grants at any educational institution. - A student may not receive financial aid at VGCC until he/she has first been fully accepted for admission by the Admissions Office.